SAP-samples/teched2024-AI280/README.md

 ## Overview

 This session introduces you how to setup Joule in your company's environment to work across cloud solutions from SAP.
-In addition, it explains how to setup Joule's document grounding to get answers based on your company's business documents.
+In addition, it explains how to setup document grounding to get answers based on your company's business documents.

 The below exercises will walk you through the setup process.

 ## Activate Joule & Setup Document Grounding

 > [!IMPORTANT]
 > If you intend to setup Joule in your company's landscape, a number of prerequisites need to apply.
-Next to having the licenses for the products, you need admin roles to many systems.
+Next to having the licenses for the respective products, you need admin roles to many systems.
 If you don't have those, please ask the IT admins in your company for support.
 >
 > Please visit each exercise for a list of detailed prerequisites.

 1. [Activate Joule for SAP SuccessFactors](https://community.sap.com/t5/technology-blogs-by-sap/sap-btp-onboarding-series-joule-getting-started-with-joule-and-sap/ba-p/13575477)
-    - The exercise will walk you alogn the following steps:
+    - This exercise will walk you along the following steps:
         1. Activate Joule by Running Boosters
         2. Setup SAP Cloud Identity Services
         3. Configure SAP Cloud Identity Services with SAP SuccessFactors
         4. Add Trusted Domains in SAP Cloud Identity Services
+        5. Configure Navigation Service
     - If you encounter any issues during the setup, you can refer to [Joule with SAP SuccessFactors - Common Setup Issues](https://community.sap.com/t5/technology-blogs-by-sap/sap-btp-onboarding-series-joule-with-sfsf-common-setup-issues/ba-p/13650311) for troubleshooting advice.

 2. [Activate Document Grounding for SAP SuccessFactors](https://community.sap.com/t5/technology-blogs-by-sap/sap-btp-onboarding-series-joule-getting-started-with-document-grounding-for/ba-p/13739501)
-   - The exercise will walk you along the following steps:
+   - This exercise will walk you along the following steps:
         1. Prepare the Sharepoint Integration
         2. Activate the Grounding Service in your SAP BTP Subaccount & Create a Service Key
         3. Create a Destination in your SAP BTP Subaccount